The Korean skincare routine

 7-step routine

-Compared to the 10-step routine, this one is missing an exfoliating product, sheet masks and a SPF.
+Compared to the 10-step routine, this one lacks an exfoliating product, sheet masks, and a SPF.

-A 7-step routine is best for most evenings, given the lack of a specific SPF and because you don't need to exfoliate or use a mask every day.
+A 7-step routine is best for most evenings, considering the lack of SPF and because you do not need to exfoliate or use a mask every day.

 1. Oil-based cleansing